 - Skin discoloration

-- Rapid increase in pain to site
+- Rapid increase in pain at the site of the lump

-- Similar lesions on body besides hands
+- Similar lesions on the body besides your hands

 If any of these changes are seen you should be seen by a physician immediately.

 Fibromas can be effectively treated by your podiatric physician and the earlier treatment is administered the better the outcomes.
-If you suffer from a painful fibroma on your feet come see us at Foot and Ankle Associates of North Texas and we can help you get back to pain free steps and strides.
+If you suffer from a painful fibroma on your feet come see us at Foot and Ankle Associates of North Texas and we can help you get back to pain free steps and strides!